xlabd/ecommerce/README.md

 # ecommerce
-An e-commerce website made for our Web Technologies project
+An e-commerce website made for my Web Technologies project

 To run the project, fire the SQL query given.